AdobeDocs/adobeio-events/intro/webhooks_intro.md

 GET https://csm.adobe.io/csm/webhooks/validate?id=95ff060e-9870-45ae-b564-4a27ffe173b9&challenge=8ec8d794-e0ab-42df-9017-e3dada8e84f7
 ```

 The custom URL is valid for **5 minutes**.
-If the validation is not completed within 5 minutes, your webhook is marked `Disabled`.
+If the validation is not completed within 5 minutes, your event registration is marked `Disabled`.

 Your webhook must respond to the POST request with an HTTP status code of 200 before it can be put in the asynchronous validation mode.
 In other words, if the webhook responds with a 200 but doesn't respond with a body containing the challenge, it is switched to asynchronous validation mode.
-If there is a GET request on the validation URL within 5 minutes, the webhook is marked `Active`.
+If there is a GET request on the validation URL within 5 minutes, the event registration is marked `Active`.

 ### Testing with ngrok